Current Priority Issues:

 IASJ has engaged in shareholder advocacy on climate change since the early 1990s, raising a prophetic voice about this emerging crisis.
 Climate Change is a fundamental challenge to society and human rights, presenting enormous financial risks and a compelling moral imperative to mitigate its negative impacts, especially on the poorest and most vulnerable.
 In light of the recent IPCC report that reinforces the imperative to limit warming to 1.5°C given the severe climate impacts of warming 2°C, IASJ is launching a campaign on climate & environmental justice.
 Through investor letters, dialogue with corporate leadership and filing shareholder resolutions, we will engage companies in the chemical manufacturing, conglomerates, mining/extractives, and utilities sectors on issues of reducing emissions, ensuring a just transition, and conducting robust human rights due diligence around climate change and environmental justice.

-Our company list is not yet finalized for this campaign.
+Our company list for this campaign is in development.

 Impact Highlight: After shareholder engagement, IASJ led a group of investors alongside Ceres to encourage Ford Motor Company to develop its first 2 degree scenario report, providing input on the report.
 This report integrates the TCFD framework, maps pathways for the low-carbon transition, and tests Ford’s business resiliency against various climate scenarios.